mcgingras/on-chain-6551/readme.md

 Current state of the art for showing the contents of a 6551 is to use `animation_url` to return an iframe that is responsible for polling the contents of the TBA.
 An example can be found [here](https://opensea.io/assets/ethereum/0x26727ed4f5ba61d3772d1575bca011ae3aef5d36/3305).
 Perhaps a more elegant solution would be for the base NFT to derive it's image entirely on-chain depending on the NFTs that are in the TBA associated with the base NFT.

 This repo is an attempt at doing just that.
-It takes inspiration from [Loot](https://opensea.io/collection/lootproject) (and borrows some code... this is just meant to be a prototype.)
+It takes inspiration from [Loot](https://opensea.io/collection/lootproject)

 ### Glossary